Provided below are the house rules we use for Goliath gangs.

 furnace in the Imperium.

-Vat-birthed, a Goliath can be freakishly huge, larger than even a Space Marine.
+A Goliath can be freakishly huge, even larger than a Space Marine.

 Other than their lack of speed they are also known to suffer from mental imbalances